-Instructor: Hernandez

-JOURN 219 Mini-Special Topics 1 Unit

-A four- to six-week intensive workshop mini-course designed to accompany and enhance other courses in the program.
-Workshop topics vary from semester to semester, but have included Using the Flash Animation Program, Audio Editing with ProTools, Designing Web Databases, Dynamic Web Page Design, and Using Geographic Information System Programs.
+Multimedia Reporting: Read Less [-] JOURN 219 Mini-Special Topics 1 Unit Terms offered: Spring 2018, Fall 2017, Spring 2017 A mini course is a four to ten-week intensive workshop designed to accompany and enhance other courses in the program.
+Workshop topics vary from semester to semester, but have included: Associate Producer, Sports Reporting, FOIA Reporting, Foreign Reporting, Bias and Journalism, Social Media, Sound Design and the Journalist as Freelancer.
+Mini-Special Topics: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with different topic and consent of instructor.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit with different topic and consent of instructor.
 Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring:
+Hours & Format Fall and/or spring:

-4 weeks - 2-3 hours of workshop per week 5 weeks - 2-3 hours of workshop per week 6 weeks - 2-3 hours of workshop per week
+4 weeks - 3 hours of workshop per week 5 weeks - 2-3 hours of workshop per week 6 weeks - 2-3 hours of workshop per week 10 weeks - 2 hours of workshop per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

+Mini-Special Topics: Read Less [-]

 JOURN 220 Coding For Journalists 2 Units

+Terms offered: Spring 2018, Spring 2017, Spring 2016

 This course is an introduction to programming concepts as they relate to the journalism industry.
 The goal of this course is to equip students with a foundational technical literacy to construct interactive online stories such as data visualizations, infographics, maps, multimedia packages, games or innumerable other types of projects students may conceive.
+Coding For Journalists: Read More [+]

 Rules & Requirements

 Prerequisites: Students must have completed the Digital News Packages class in the fall.
 Students who have not taken this course should contact the instructor for exceptions to the prerequisite.
 Basic knowledge of jQuery is highly encouraged

-Repeat rules: Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Rue

+Coding For Journalists: Read Less [-]

 JOURN 221 Introduction to Data Visualization 3 Units

+Terms offered: Fall 2017, Fall 2016, Fall 2014

 This weekly three-hour course will explore the skills needed to find, clean, analyze and visualize data.
 The class consists of two hours of instruction and one hour of supervised lab time working on directed projects.
 Students will create a final project suitable for publication.
 The focus will be on free and open source tools that can immediately be applied to other projects and professional work.
-Rules & Requirements

-Repeat rules: Course may be repeated for credit when topic changes.
+Introduction to Data Visualization: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

-Instructor: De Groot

-JOURN 222 Building Interactive Digital News Packages 3 Units This class teaches students how to develop interactive online news packages using best practices in design and web development.
-The course focuses on story structure and production of content and will cover the following topics:

-Best practices in developing interactive multimedia stories online; Design fundamentals and typography for online content; HTML and CSS for designing and constructing web projects; jQuery coding for adding interactivity to online content.
-Rules & Requirements
+Instructor: De Groot Introduction to Data Visualization: Read Less [-] JOURN 222 Interactive Narratives 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This class teaches students how to develop interactive online news packages using best practices in design and web development.
+The course focuses on story structure and production of content and will cover the following topics: Best practices in developing interactive multimedia stories online; Design fundamentals and typography for online content; HTML and CSS for designing and constructing web projects; jQuery coding for adding interactivity to online content.
+Interactive Narratives: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Journalism/Graduate Grading: Letter grade.

-Repeat rules: Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week

-Additional Details

-Subject/Course Level: Journalism/Graduate

-Grading: Letter grade.